 - You must be actively pursuing the goal of living independently and seeking to improve the quality of your life through the assistance of a service dog.

 - There must be the reasonable expectation that your medical situation will enable you to work with the dog for several years.
-A medical review board will assist in screening candidates.

-- All applicants will be considered regardless of race, sex, religion, creed, sexual orientation, ethnic origin or age.
+- All applicants will be considered regardless of race, sex, religion, creed, sexual orientation, ethnic origin, or age.